 Each prescription is subject to Deductible and/or Copayment.
 If the prescription order includes more than one covered drug or supply, a separate Deductible and/or Copayment is required for each covered drug or supply.
 The Deductible and/or Copayment is based on the Prescription Drug Maximum Allowed Amount.
-The Deductible and/or Copayment will not be reduced by any discounts, rebates or other funds received by UCHealth, Us or the PBM from drug manufacturers, or similar vendors and/or funds received by UCHealth, Us and or the PBM.
+The Deductible and/or Copayment will not be reduced by any discounts, rebates or other funds received by Us or the PBM from drug manufacturers, or similar vendors and/or funds received by Us and/or the PBM.
 We will make no payment for any covered drug or supply unless the Prescription Drug Maximum Allowed Amount exceeds any applicable Deductible and/or Copayment for which you are responsible.

-See the Summary of Benefits and Coverage to determine the associated Deductible and/or Copayment.
+Please see the Summary of Benefits and Coverage to determine the associated Deductible and/or Copayment.

-You are limited to up to a 30-day supply of a prescription drug if obtained at a Retail Pharmacy or up to a 90-day supply if received through the UCH Mail Order Prescription Service Pharmacy.
-For oral contraceptives, you are limited to one pill pack (normally 28 days) at a Retail Pharmacy, or three pill packs by the UCH Mail Order Prescription Service Pharmacy.
+You are limited to up to a 30-day supply of a prescription drug if obtained at a Retail Pharmacy or up to a 90-day supply if received through the CVS Mail Order Pharmacy.
+For oral contraceptives, you are limited to one pill pack (normally 28 days) at a Retail Pharmacy, or three pill packs by the CVS Mail Order Pharmacy.
 When Medically Necessary, a one-month vacation override is available with applicable Deductible and/or Copayment and quantity restrictions if you are traveling out of Our Service Area.